birwin93/Giphy-Genie/README.md

 # Sample genie | nodeJS
 Get more info about how to create genies for Blend Messenger at [developers.blend.la](https://developers.blend.la)

-This repo contains a basic genie with nodeJS and [express](http://expressjs.com).
+This repo contains a basic genie with nodeJS and [express](http://expressjs.com) and also uses the core [Genies api sdk](https://www.npmjs.com/package/genie.apiclient) for nodeJS 6+.

 When added to a group this genie will send a simple welcome message and then will continue to welcome new people when members are added within the groups the genie is added.

+3rd party authentication is also emulated as to show how OAUTH could be used to authenticate clients with other services.

 Bellow you'll find a quick tutorial on how to get this Genie up and running on a new VPS.
 Please keep in mind that this tutorial is tailored for **CentOS 7.2 x64**.